nathpicard/Dev-Logs/wk9.md

 **prob no.3**

-Finding out how to publish what I've written in the right part of the site and have it appear as expected.
+*Finding out how to publish what I've written in the right part of the site and have it appear as expected.*

 The daea fork that we used at the begining of the year was fairly simple to alter when we were working on it in class, and I assumed it would be equally simple to alter while working on it outside of class.
 This is not the case.

+**prob no.4**

+*I have two navbar links that both just return to the homepage*

+I will either have to get rid of one of these bars, or find a different use for one of them.
+I like the idea of using Explore Ottawa's Old Chinatown as a navigate back to the ... so I'm not entirely sure how I see myself using what is currently labeled as Atlas... maybe I'll move the Projection mapping project to that, so that they are more visible?

 ## What now? ##
 Panic?